Ultracold neutron accumulation in a superfluid-helium converter with magnetic multipole reflector: Saturated UCN density

 The dependence on $\widetilde{V}$ is contained in the upper limit of integration, see eq.\ \ref{noP}.
-From the various contributions to the rate constant $\tau ^{-1}$ (see eq.\ \ref{tau-rate}) we retain the terms due to wall collisions, upscattering and neutron beta decay, assuming that wall losses can entirely be described by eq.\ \ref{tau_wall} and that there is no $^{3}$He in the converter and there are no slits in the vessel.
+From the various contributions to the rate constant $\tau ^{-1}$ (see eq.\ \ref{tau-rate}) we retain the terms due to wall collisions, upscattering (eq.\ \ref{tau_up}) and neutron beta decay, assuming that the wall losses can entirely be described by eq.\ \ref {tau_wall} and that there is no $^{3}$He in the converter and no slit in the vessel.